redstone-finance/zkSync-tutorial-stable-price-marketplace/README.md

 RedStone is a data ecosystem that delivers frequently updated, reliable and diverse data for your dApps and smart contracts.

-It uses a radically different way of putting oracle data on-chain:
+It uses a radically different way of putting oracles data on-chain:

 - RedStone data providers need to sign provided data and broadcast it using the decentralized [Streamr](https://streamr.network/) pub-sub network.
 Providers **don't need to push the data on-chain**, which allows them to provide way **more types of data** with significantly **higher update frequency**
-- End users can receive signed oracle data from the Streamr network and self-deliver it on-chain, attaching it to their transactions
+- End users can receive signed oracles data from the Streamr network and self-deliver it on-chain, attaching it to their transactions
 - On-chain Smart Contracts can verify the data integrity using cryptographic signatures and timestamps

 Additionally, RedStone: